title.gif (2832 bytes)

 summer 2008

 Gaerllwyd Norris #S10979 and Gaerllwyd Mustard #S10149 were chosen because of their heritage.
 The majority of ewes on St. Kilda are polled or scurred and Gaerllwyd Flocks is one of the very few farms in the UK that continues to breed for these traits.
 While Norris and Mustard’s fathers were normal horned both of their mothers were polled and Mustard’s grandsire (dam’s side) was scurred.
-Further Norris’s great-grandfather had been born in Village Bay on Hirta and both had self color (no white) in their backgrounds.
+Further Norris’s great-grandfather had been born in Village Bay on Hirta and both had self color (solid color with no pattern) in their backgrounds.
 These two were also chosen because of their mild manner and even temperaments and were used to being handled, something Christine had learned were important for dealing with the stress of semen collection.

 AItransport.jpg (14988 bytes)